stevenxchung/serverless-samples/README.md

 # Serverless Samples

 Collection of backend services and API samples which may serve as a template to help get prototypes and apps started.
-Consequently, we lean towards serverless builds.
+Consequently, we lean towards managed and [serverless](https://aws.amazon.com/what-is/serverless-computing/) builds to minimize time to ship.

 ## Demos